shushantbk16/shushantbk16/README.md

 ### 🚀 **About Me**

-I am an **AI Engineer** who builds production-grade systems, not just Jupyter Notebooks.
+I am an **Machine Learning Engineer** who builds production-grade systems, not just Jupyter Notebooks.
 My expertise lies in bridging the gap between "Research AI" and "Reliable Production Systems" using robust engineering practices (Docker, Redis, Caching, Self-Healing Logic).

 I specialize in **Generative AI**, **RAG (Retrieval-Augmented Generation)**, and **Backend Optimization**.
 I have a strong track record of building high-concurrency applications and scalable data pipelines in corporate environments.